 For example, let's say you start saving at age 25 and max out your IRA every year over a 40-year career.
 Assuming average annual returns of 7%, you could have more than $1.4 million by age 65.

-Even if you can't max out your IRA contributions, steadily increasing them can have a powerful impact.
+Even if you can't max out your IRA contributions in a given tax year, steadily increasing them can have a powerful impact.
 "Those small jumps by just 1% or 2% over a 20-year or 30-year career can really make a big difference in the end," Meghan Murphy, vice president at Fidelity Investments, told CNBC last year.
 "The longer that money is in the plan and has time to grow, the better off you are."

 To make it even easier to hit your goal of maxing out your IRA, schedule automatic transfers from your paycheck to your retirement accounts.
 You can also opt to automatically increase those contributions every year, effectively supercharging your savings.